-(3) A form may be varied by the court or a party if the variation is required by the circumstances of a particular case.
+(4) A form may be varied by the court or a party if the variation is required by the circumstances of a particular case.

-(4) A form must not be varied so as to leave out any information or guidance it contains.
+(5) A form must not be varied so as to leave out any information or guidance it contains.
+This does not apply to model orders.

-(5) Where the court or a party produces a form with the words “Royal Arms”, the form must include a replica of the Royal Arms at the head of the first page.
+(6) Where the court or a party produces a form with the words “Royal Arms”, the form must include a replica of the Royal Arms at the head of the first page.